Activities & Events

 Location: Both routes start and finish at the Golden Tiger Pathway parking lot, across the highway from the fairground

-Packet pickup: Packets will be available for pickup at the fairground Thursday, Friday, and Saturday morning.
+Packet pickup: Packets will be available for pickup at the fairground Friday and Saturday.
 Time windows and exact location of pickup to be announced soon.

 Bike activities include mountain bike ride, road ride, and gravel grinder.